forax/civilizer/README.md

 This prototype generate a constant dynamic per `$P`, a kiddy constant pool per specialization that contains all the `$KP`.
-All the specialized operations are re-written as a call invokedynamic with the correspondant constant pool constant as parameter.
+All the specialized operations are re-written as an invokedynamic call with the correspondant constant pool constant as parameter.
 The values of the type arguments inside the constant pools are computed once when asks. a reference to a `$P` is a constant for the VM, a reference to a `$KP` is a constant once JITed (the implementation uses an inlining cache per operation on `$KP`).